gunins/service-worker-router/examples/static/readme.md

 ```

 #### Step Two

-First we need resolve and fix pathName.
+Resolve and fix pathName.
 If pathname not defined, will bind to `index.html`.
 `parsedUrl` is Nodejs [`Url`](https://nodejs.org/api/url.html#url_class_url) module.